Weighted Cohomology, Hodge Theory and Intersection Cohomology of Shimura varieties: Preliminaries

-such that $rat(\MHM(X))$ lies within the category of perverse sheaves on $X$.
-When $X$ is smooth, an object $M=(\M,F,K,\alpha,W)$ in $\MHM(X)$ consists of \begin{itemize} \item [(i.)] $(\M,F)$ is an increasingly filtered regular holonomic $\D_X$-module; \item [(ii.)] $K=rat(\M)\in Perv(X)$, together with an isomorphism $\alpha:DR(\M)\simeq K\otimes_\Q \C$.
+When $X$ is smooth, an object $M=(\M,F,K,\alpha,W)$ in $\MHM(X)$ consists of \begin{itemize} \item [(i.)] $(\M,F)$ is an increasingly filtered regular holonomic $\D_X$-module; \item [(ii.)] $K=\rat(\M)\in Perv(\Q_X)$, together with an isomorphism $\alpha:DR(\M)\simeq K\otimes_\Q \C$.
 Here $DR$ denotes the de Rham functor in Riemann-Hilbert correspondence; \item [(iii.)] $W$ is a pair of finite increasing weight filtrations on $\M$ and $K$. \end{itemize} These data satisfy several technical properties, which we will not list here.
 When $X$ is singular, one embeds it into a nonsingular variety, and considers only $\D$-modules set-theoretically supported on $X$, by Kashiwara's theorem.

 \begin{Example} The category $\MHM(pt)$ of mixed Hodge modules on a point is equivalent to the category of polarizable $\Q$-mixed Hodge structures introduced by Deligne in \cite{deligne1971theorie}. \end{Example}